 Students are housed in shared rustic cabins or in a loft above Rainbow Darter Lodge.
 The loft has 12 cots and each of the cabins contains four wooden bunks.
 The researchers' quarters contain two small bedrooms (one with a single bed, the second with a set of bunk beds).
 Visitors must bring their own sleeping bags or sheets and pillows; linens are not provided.
 All living spaces are heated and air-conditioned.

 Rainbow Darter Lodge has a kitchen and dining area.
-The kitchen contains a Wolf range with oven, refrigerator, large chest freezer and several storage cabinets for food.
+The kitchen contains a Wolf range with an oven, refrigerator, large chest freezer and several storage cabinets for food.
 Pots, pans, dishes, utensils and other cooking equipment are provided.
 Two additional refrigerators are located in the research lab.